 Make sure you are consistent with the location you choose.

 Test Multiple Times

 Caching makes a website faster.
 One of the big problems is people only run speed tests one time.
-The content which is not cached on the CDN or WordPress host appears slower.
+The content that is not cached on the CDN or WordPress host appears slower.
 The same thing can also happen if you just cleared your WordPress or CDN’s cache.

-Can you tell if your media or content isn’t serving from cache?
+Can you tell if your media or content isn’t serving from the cache?
 Well, every speed test tool shows you response headers or HTTP headers.
 Which contain important information about each request.

 Now take a look at the result.
 Your website performance will be graded according to your website’s speed.